MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/add-remove-margins-from-chart-report-builder.md

 [!INCLUDE [applies-yes-report-builder-no-desktop](../../includes/applies-yes-report-builder-no-desktop.md)]

-For the Column and Scatter chart types in Power BI paginated reports, the chart automatically adds side margins at the ends of the x-axis.
-In Bar chart types, the chart automatically adds side margins at the ends of the y-axis.
+For the Column and Scatter chart types in Power BI paginated reports, the chart automatically adds side margins at the ends of the x-axis in the chart.
+In Bar chart types, the chart automatically adds side margins at the ends of the y-axis in the chart.
 In all other chart types, the chart does not add side margins.
-Also, you cannot change the size of the margin.
+Also, you cannot change the size of the side margin.
 Do keep in mind that this topic does not applies to pie, doughnut, funnel, or pyramid chart types.

 > [!NOTE]